JannieI/canvas-workstation-V3/src/app/roadmap.md

     12.Set editMode per Recent - must be same mode as last saved 13.Set editMode @startup as user pref ?
-How will this work if a D is opened read-only 14.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar
+How will this work if a D is opened read-only 14.Consider quick access to EditMode - maybe dblClick 'ViewOnly' on StatusBar 15.Decision required on philosophy: do we restore / remove Comments, etc with each snapshot !?
+If yes, then all in synch.
+But, can get confusing if a user added a Comment to the latest, then another user restores an earlier snapshot and his Comments are GONE!
+Also, if now add comments to older snapshot, and another user restores to a later snapshot, what happens to these comments??
+Think carefully here.

 **Templates**
     1. Loading a template - make sure to respect security / rights + all is read-only